jithendra1798/Hello-World/README.md

 5. The club meets every 1st and 3rd week to discuss the progress and work on projects.

 ## Rules
+1. Co-ordinate with each member of the club.
+2. Great enthusiasm to learn new technologies and share knowledge with others.
+3. f
+4. f
+> *Rules are subject to change according the requirements of the club.*

 ## Requirements
 1. It will be very helpful, if we can have a faculty advisor from IITM BSc.